sondreb/people/README.md

-# people
+# People

-Wonderful app to keep your people
+Wonderful app to keep your people's information in one place, easily accessible and searchable and organized.

+People will help you maintain your contacts, keep track of your relationships, and stay in touch with the people who matter to you.